Intervention/docs/imagehash/beta/getting-started/introduction.md

 ### What is Perceptual Image Hashing?

-A perceptual hash is a fingerprint of an image derived from its visual features.
-Unlike cryptographic hash functions like MD5 or SHA1, which produce completely different outputs for even minor changes, perceptual hashes are "close" to one another when images are visually similar.
-This makes them ideal for:
+A perceptual hash is a fingerprint of an image based on its visual content.
+Unlike cryptographic hashes (MD5, SHA1) that change completely with any modification, perceptual hashes remain similar when images look similar.

+This lets you:

-- Detecting duplicate or near-duplicate images
+- Detect duplicate or near-duplicate images
-- Finding images that have been resized, compressed, or slightly modified
+- Find images that have been resized, compressed, or lightly edited
-- Organizing and deduplicating image collections
+- Organize and deduplicate image collections
-- Content moderation and copyright detection
+- Implement content moderation and copyright detection

 ### Code Example

-The library provides two approaches for generating image hashes.
-You can use the `ImageHasher` class directly or integrate hashing into an existing Intervention Image pipeline using the `analyze()` method.
+There are two ways to generate image hashes: use the `ImageHasher` class directly, or integrate hashing into an existing Intervention Image pipeline with the `analyze()` method.

 #### Using ImageHasher